1. Those who show dogs are defiantly a reputable breeder.

 9. Puppies do not need vaccinations before they are 8 weeks old because they are still getting immunities from their mother and are not at risk yet.

 This is FALSE.
-This is often told to customers by puppy mills.
+This is often told to customers by breeders who are in it JUST for profit.
 Vaccinating puppies should begin at 6 weeks of age.
-Puppy mills do not like to pay for vaccines.
-THey would have to vaccinate hundreds of puppies!
+Unethcial breeders do not like to pay for vaccines.
+They would have to vaccinate hundreds of puppies!
 So they come up with logical sounding lies to tell customers.
 Never buy an unvaccinated puppy.
+Preferably only buy a puppy that has already been vet checked prior to sale.

 10. Reputable breeders breed tiny teacup puppies because that is what most people are looking for.